| | | | | |

 • 1 14 oz can of tomato sauce

-Add the olive oil to a Dutch oven over medium heat.
-Add the turkey Italian sausage, casings removed; break up the meat until it is in crumbles.
+• Add the olive oil to a large Dutch oven over medium heat.
+Add the turkey Italian sausage, casings removed; break up the meat into crumbles.

 Leave a Reply